 Section 11 – Final provisions

 (1) Should individual provisions of these Terms and Conditions be or become ineffective, they shall be replaced by provisions most closely resembling the economic intent of the ineffective provision.
 Should a provision of these Terms and Conditions be or become ineffective, the effectiveness of the remaining provisions of these Terms and Conditions or agreements shall remain unaffected.

 (2) This agreement shall be governed by and construed in accordance with the laws of Germany.
 Exclusive legal venue shall be Cologne, Germany, where Licensee is a legal entity under public law.

 (1) The Subject matter of this Data Processing Agreement conducted by buynomics (“Supplier”) towards any customer of buynomics (“Client”) within the frame a SaaS-Agreement and/or any further services agreement (hereinafter collectively referred to as “Service Agreement”).
-Client is and continues to be the controller of the processed personal data.
+Client is and keeps to be the controller of the processed personal data.

 (2) Nature and purpose of the intended processing of data are precisely defined in the Service Agreement.

 (3) The duration of this Data Processing Agreement corresponds to the duration of the Service Agreement.

 4) The subject matter of the processing of personal data comprises the following data types/categories:

 Names and position of Controller’s employees for internal communication purposes